acbsp/bonafide.guru/en/contents.rst

 know the innermost about |HDGSP|.
-Before starting with this subject we prayed to f Śrīmatī Radharani and Lord Krishna asking for Their Grace and consent to be able to glorify, in the best way, our dear and beloved Gurudeva His Divine Grace Srila Prabhupada, the greatest among the greatest in all material and spiritual worlds.
+Before starting with this subject we prayed to f Śrīmatī Radharani and Lord Krishna asking for Their Grace and consent to be able to glorify, in the best way, our dear and beloved Gurudeva |HDGSP|, the greatest among the greatest in all material and spiritual worlds.

 There are many books written about |HDGSP| but